iondrive-co/moirai/README.md

 - Select next scene from a description
 - Conditionally display text in a description

+The editor also supports embedding images, which can be loaded from cloudflare's CDN, however the layout options are more limited than [Ren'Py](https://www.renpy.org/) and audio is not yet supported.

+Other features I would like to add soon are (backwards compatible) saving and infocards.
+Key bindings may be added at a later date.

 ## Getting started

 Before anything else, you will want to create a KV store.
 Copy the wrangler.toml.template to wrangler.toml and run the